THE CEO WHO LOVED TO FISH

 “You spent thirty years planning for this business, and these are the people you hire to run your business while you travel?
 Is this some kind of a joke?”

-I asked myself as I observed my friend.
+I quietly asked myself as I observed my friend in silence.

 It was not a joke.